 Southern Cross GeoScience Research

-Acid sulfate soils: a national demonstration site for innovative management
+East Trinity: a national demonstration site for innovative acid sulfate soil management

 The aim of this site is to trial and assess the efficacy of innovative hydrogeochemical control methods and risk assessment methods on acid sulfate contaminant remediation on a field scale in a nationally-significant location.